Next, we’ll guide you through the steps to make your research data open: planning, describing, and preserving and sharing.

 Metadata

-1. Descriptive: Provides information about the data that will help people find or understand the context.
+- Descriptive: Help people find or understand the context.
 Project title, authors, keywords and collection methods are all types of descriptive metadata.

-2. Administrative: Provides technical, preservation and rights information.
-It answers questions about what software is required to use the data and what license is attached to the data.
-File type, file size, copyright status and license terms are all examples of administrative metadata
+- Administrative: Provides technical, preservation and rights information.
+This metadate may include: information about what software is required to use the data, file size, copyright status and license terms.

 Test your knowledge